kivy/kivy/doc/sources/guide/quickstart.rst

 Quickstart
 ==========

-This page will give you a good introduction in Kivy.
+This page explains how to create a simple Kivy *"Hello world"* program.
 This assumes you already have Kivy installed.
 If you do not, head over to the :ref:`installation` section.
+We also assume basic `Python <http://docs.python.org/tutorial/>`_ 2.x knowledge.

 Create an application
 ---------------------

-The base code for creating an application look something like that :
+The base code for creating an application looks like this:

 .. sourcecode:: python